lopikola11-cmyk/vite-project/README.md

   - Messages
   - Sender info
   - Unique message IDs
-- Chat history stays even after you refresh or close the app
+- Chat history stays even after refreshing or closing the app

 ### 🔹 **3.
 URL Parameter Routing**
 Each chat is accessible using: